smithy-lang/smithy-rs/design/src/rfcs/rfc0031_providing_fallback_credentials_on_timeout.md

 ```
 This creates an external timeout for `provide_credentials`.
 If `timeout_future` wins the race, a future for `provide_credentials` gets dropped, `timeout_future` returns an error, and the error is mapped to `CredentialsError::ProviderTimedOut` and returned.
 This makes it impossible for the variable `provider` above to serve credentials as stated in REQ 1.

-A slightly more complex use case involves `CredentialsProviderChain`.
+A more complex use case involves `CredentialsProviderChain`.
 It is a manifestation of the chain of responsibility pattern and keeps calling the `provide_credentials` method on each credentials provider down the chain until credentials are returned by one of them.
 In addition to REQ 1, we have the following functional requirement with respect to `CredentialsProviderChain`:
 - REQ 2: Once a credentials provider in the chain has returned credentials, it should continue serving them even in the event of a timeout (whether internal or external) without falling back to another credentials provider.

 Referring back to the code snippet above, we analyze two relevant cases (and suppose provider 2 below must meet REQ 1 and REQ 2 in each case):